athenasystems/phpStartPoint/README.md

 And makes all the web pages (in /www).

 # phpStartPoint
 phpStartPoint is a tool to help PHP programmers develop code for database driven web applications quickly.
 The idea is that you build a database, and then you run this script which will produce PHP Classes and php web pages that can be used to control the data in the database.

-It also sets up Apache2, add the neccesary software and configuration to get a working developmeny set up on the developers machine.
+It also sets up Apache2, MySQL, and php5, and adds the neccesary software and configuration to get a working development set up on the developers machine.

 phpStartPoint is a perl script that creates php classes code from a MySQL database, designed for a Linux system, but could easily be modified for Windows.